Raoul Wallenberg at work in Budapest. Photo: Thomas Veres

 The Wallenberg Medal

-The Wallenberg Medal is a prize for exceptional humanitarian efforts awarded by the Wallenberg Endowment of the University of Michigan in the US since 1990.
+The Wallenberg Medal is awarded for exceptional humanitarian efforts by the Wallenberg Endowment of the University of Michigan in the US.

 Wallenberg organisations